-Our stockholders are being asked to consider and vote upon an adjournment of the 2021 Annual Meeting of Stockholders, if necessary, if a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of approval of a proposed amendment to our Articles of Incorporation, as amended, to effectuate the Authorized Common Stock Increase described in Proposal 3.
-If we fail to receive a sufficient number of votes to approve Proposal 3, we may propose to adjourn the 2021 Annual Meeting of Stockholders for a period of not more than thirty (30) days, for the purpose of soliciting additional proxies to approve Proposal 3.
-We currently do not intend to propose adjournment of the 2021 Annual Meeting of Stockholders if there are sufficient votes in favor of Proposal 3.
-If our stockholders approve this proposal, we could adjourn the 2021 Annual Meeting and use the additional proxies, including the solicitation of proxies from our stockholders that have previously voted.
-Among other things, approval of this proposal could mean that, even if we had received proxies representing a sufficient number of votes to defeat Proposal 3, we could adjourn the 2021 Annual Meeting without a vote on such proposal and seek to convince our stockholders to change their votes in favor of such proposal.
+Our stockholders are being asked to consider and vote upon an adjournment of the 2022 Annual Meeting of Stockholders, if necessary, if a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of approval of a proposed amendment to our Articles of Incorporation, as amended, to effectuate the Authorized Common Stock Increase Proposal.
+If we fail to receive a sufficient number of votes to approve the Authorized Common Stock Increase Proposal, we may propose to adjourn the 2022 Annual Meeting of Stockholders for a period of not more than thirty (30) days, for the purpose of soliciting additional proxies to approve the Authorized Common Stock Increase Proposal.
+We currently do not intend to propose adjournment of the 2022 Annual Meeting of Stockholders if there are sufficient votes in favor of the Authorized Common Stock Increase Proposal.
+If our stockholders approve this proposal, we could adjourn the 2022 Annual Meeting and use the additional time to solicit additional proxies, including the solicitation of proxies from our stockholders that have previously voted.
+Among other things, approval of this proposal could mean that, even if we had received proxies representing a sufficient number of votes to defeat the Authorized Common Stock Increase Proposal, we could adjourn the 2022 Annual Meeting without a vote on such proposals and seek to convince our stockholders to change their votes in favor of such proposal.